-Promotions can increase customer loyalty by spreading the word about special pricing, rewards programs, and other incentives to buy.
-Today's customers are your most important target market, because you have an established relationship and usually have access to the data that makes direct marketing possible.
-Promotions can not only affect the level of attention, but can also influence the direction of attention to the components of communication.
-If the promotion is prominent in a communication, it can receive a lot of attention during the exhibition and can therefore be easily remembered.
+Promotions are an effective way to increase customer loyalty and spread the word about special pricing, rewards programs, and other incentives to buy.
+Today's customers are the most important target market for businesses, as they have an established relationship and access to data that makes direct marketing possible.
+Promotions can not only draw attention, but also influence the direction of attention to the components of communication.
+Studies by von Restorff (193) have shown that a single element can be more easily remembered if it is prominently featured in a communication.

-A second consequence that would not be desirable from the perspective of the developer is that the consumer can associate the brand with a low price and infer that it is of low quality.
+Marketers have taken advantage of this trend in marketing to drive sales, and customers argue that they would switch products just to receive a promotional item.
+Studies on the impact of promotions on consumer brand attitudes have generally not found any negative effects.
+A second consequence that would not be desirable from the perspective of the developer is that consumers can associate the brand with a low price and infer that it is of low quality.
 The benefits that induced the promotion response may lead to scripts that differ so much in content that some have no interruptions.
 A related problem is whether or not promotion scripts are entered every time a coupon or other offer is viewed.
-The good news is that marketers can still attract attention with the right sales promotion tips, especially when those offers are personalized.
+However, marketers can still attract attention with the right sales promotion tips, especially when those offers are personalized.